akesling/turntable/README.rst

 - To prevent multi-insertion issues, require node to update "inserter" upon completing each initialization phase.

-- Considering the inherently single-core design of TurnTable, allow multiple nodes to run from the same hose.
+- Considering the inherently single-core design of TurnTable, allow multiple nodes to run from the same host.
     - This implies that a node should be able to "insert" a node on the same host by effectively forking
     - Allow node to run in non-storage mode.
 Then each server can run a non-storage node independently of the ring which has a potentially current routing table.
 Allowing "passive" nodes to be "insertion-brokers".

 - At some point "effective replicants" should be a TurnTable param.
 E.G. one should be able to choose the number of copies a given element-set should have.

 - Potentially have replicants be an element level parameter?
-This would allow for prioritizing some data as more durable/important (increasing fault tolerance for those subsets without decreases general replicant performance)
+This would allow for prioritizing some data as more durable/important (increasing fault tolerance for those subsets without decreasing general replicant performance)

 - To further decrease issues with the "multi-insertion" problem, only allow neighbor nodes to process insertion requests.
 Thus all insertions are forwarded to the neighbors of the desired insertion location.
 Original requester should be informed of node creation stages as they occur to put a set of checks on insertion.
 This would allow for a failed insertion on the neighbor level to be caught by the original inserter.